RECOVERcoalition/Reservoir/README.md

 ## Setup

--   Some files with the csv, tab, txt, obo, gaf and tsv are bigger than the 100MB limit and are being tracked with Git LFS. **Please install Git LFS** from here https://git-lfs.github.com/ .
-Installing, and then running step 1 should be enough.
+-   Some files with the csv, tab, txt, obo, gaf and tsv are bigger than the 100MB limit and are being tracked with Git LFS. **Please install Git LFS** from here https://git-lfs.github.com/  **before** cloning the repository.
--   In order to be able to use the package you need to run `python setup.py develop`
+-   In order to be able to use the package you need to run `python setup.py develop` within the Reservoir directory.

 ## Structure